stellar/quickstart/README.md

 - [stellar-horizon](https://github.com/stellar/stellar-horizon) - API server
 - [stellar-friendbot](https://github.com/stellar/friendbot) - Faucet
 - [stellar-lab](https://github.com/stellar/laboratory) - Web UI
-- [postgresql](https://www.postgresql.org) 12 is used for storing both stellar-core and horizon data.
+- [postgresql](https://www.postgresql.org) 12 is used for storing horizon data.
 - [supervisord](http://supervisord.org) is used from managing the processes of the above services.

 HTTP APIs and Tools are available at the following port and paths: